 I created a list.
 A list of the positives that I have experienced in my life.
 A list that would look completely different if 2003 hadn't have happened.
 A list that gets longer every day that I walk this Earth.

 With this list in my hand, the phrase, I forgive you, started to take on a different meaning.
-I slowly began to feel a peace.
-Like this heavy weight was lifted off of my chest and I was able to breath fully.
+I slowly began to feel peace.
+Like this heavy weight was lifted off of my chest and I was able to breathe fully.
 I was no longer being held down by hatred.
 The strong grip that it was held on me was loosening.

 For me, forgiveness had to be given to 2 different people in order for my life to see a drastic change.
 I had to forgive him.
 That's where my list came in handy.
 Without him, I would not be where I currently am today.
 Does that excuse what happened?
 Of course not.
 There are parts of that day that will haunt me for the rest of my life.
 Moments when emotion takes over and I freeze, unsure of how to take my next breath without collapsing.

 The thing with forgiveness is that it isn't for the other person.
 It's for you.
 It allows you to release the darkness, the negativity, the control that the other person has over you.
 I gave him 11 years of my life.
 11 years I allowed his control, his greed, his selfishness to plague my life.
 I was NO longer going to allow him that.
-I couldn't afford to give him that right any more.
+I couldn't afford to give him that right anymore.
 Forgiveness was the ONLY option I had left.

 The second person I had to forgive was myself.
 Forgiveness for allowing myself to give him that control.
 To believe that I was at fault for something that I couldn't control.
 Forgiveness for believing EVERYTHING that was running through my head.
 This was harder than forgiving him.
 I had been repeating those same words for 11 years.